Antimortine/epet-theory/manuscript/05_argumentation.md

 **5.2.3.
 "Self" as a Construct of Self-Modeling (PP + *Saṅkhāra*):**
 The view of the self as a dynamic construct of predictive self-modeling is supported by converging evidence.
 *   **Scientific data:** Theoretical development of self-modeling within the PP framework is advancing [@hohwyPredictiveMind2013; @sethBeingYouNew2021].
 Neuropsychological conditions like anosognosia demonstrate dissociations in self-awareness [@fotopoulouImplicitAwarenessAnosognosia2010].
 Strikingly, ASC studies report experiences of **ego dissolution**, interpreted as temporary disruption of self-models, under psychedelics or deep meditation [@nourEgodissolutionPsychedelicsValidation2016; @carhart-harrisEntropicBrainTheory2014].
+For example, Nour et al. [@nourEgodissolutionPsychedelicsValidation2016] report that psilocybin-induced ego-dissolution correlates with reduced integrity of the default-mode network, which EPET interprets as a transient breakdown of high-level self-model priors, thereby supporting the view of the self as a dynamically generated construct rather than a substantive entity.

 *   **Buddhist concepts:** This resonates strongly with the role of ***Saṅkhāra*** in constructing mental formations, including the sense of a persistent "I," and explains why this sense can feel illusory yet compelling [@bodhiComprehensiveManualAbhidhamma2000].

 ## 5.3.
 Support for the Explanation of Qualia (Section 4)

 **5.3.1.
 Qualia as Properties of the Process:**
 Viewing qualia as intrinsic properties of the modeling process finds support.
 *   **Scientific data:** Specific qualia reliably correlate with activity in specific neural systems (e.g., V4/color [@zekiVisionBrain1993], insula/affect [@craigHowYouFeel2009]).
 The observed **plasticity of qualia** during ASCs [@carhart-harrisEntropicBrainTheory2014] supports the idea that qualia reflect the *current state* of the modeling process, rather than being fixed entities.
+Moreover, Carhart-Harris et al. [@carhart-harrisEntropicBrainTheory2014] demonstrate that psychedelic states exhibit increased neural entropy and markedly altered phenomenological qualities; EPET explains this by the re-weighting of precision signals in predictive hierarchies, directly linking qualia variability to the dynamics of hierarchical inference processes.

 *   **Buddhist concepts:** This view aligns with understanding the phenomenal qualities associated with ***Vedanā*** (valence) and ***Saññā*** (recognition) as characteristics of the dependently arisen (**Paṭiccasamuppāda**) process of experience itself.

 **5.3.2.
 Dimensions of Qualia (Specificity, Intensity, Valence):**